 8.25 - Why is my clock off by several hours?

-By default, OpenBSD assumes your hardware clock set to UTC (Universal Coordinated Time) rather than local time.
+By default, OpenBSD assumes your hardware clock set to UTC (Universal Coordinated Time) rather than local time, assumed by some other operating systems, which can cause problems when multi-booting.